saad-latheef/File-Sorter/README.md

-Sorter.py is the code run it in your local editor
+Sorter.py is the code run in your local editor.

-write the path for the folder you want to sort
+Write the path for the folder you want to sort

+Warning: First try it in a demo folder with some random images and videos

+Update

+I have included the option to exclude any extensions you don't want to get involved.